hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 };
 ```

 With that, we can use the new modifier like any other default modifier in Tailwind.
-Let's use it to hide the create chirps form on the index page for Turbo Native clients.
+Let's use it to hide the create chirps form on the index page for Hotwire Native clients.
 Open the `resources/views/chirps/index.blade.php` and make the following changes:

 ```blade
 <x-app-layout>